 Q: I’m interested in becoming a Practitioner.
 How do I get started?

-If living in the U.S. you will want to choose a school accredited by or in candidacy with the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+A: If living in the U.S. you will want to choose a school accredited by or in candidacy with the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 You can find the list of ACAOM accredited schools at www.acaom.org.
 U.S. graduates from an ACAOM accredited school only are eligible for NCCAOM certification.

 Individuals who have been educated outside the United States must have attended: 1) an academic institution that is approved by a foreign government’s Ministry of Education, Ministry of Health, or equivalent foreign government agency.
-Or, 2) an academic institution approved by a foreign private accreditation agency that has an accreditation process and standards substantially equivalent to that of ACAOM, and that is recognized for that purpose by the appropriate government entity in that foreign country.
+When government oversight / approval is not established: 2) an academic institution approved by a foreign private accreditation agency that has an accreditation process and standards substantially equivalent to that of ACAOM, and that is recognized for that purpose by the appropriate government entity in that foreign country.
 Or, 3) an academic institution approved by an acupuncture and/or Oriental medicine (AOM) professional society, association or organization that sets AOM education standards which are comparable to that of ACAOM, is recognized for that purpose, and has an enforcement arm to ensure standards are met and maintained.
 All individuals internationally educated must first apply for a foreign credential review from either the American Association of Collegiate Registrars and Admissions Officers (AACRAO) http://ies.aacrao.org/ or World Education Services (WES) www.wes.org/required.